fimdomeio/CGD-Casper-Script/README.md

 * Add a script to get the account balance
 * Output better formated content, probably json. (currently it's just plain text)
 * What to do if the script fails.
+* Add other banks (Banco Big will be next, fell to contribute with other banks)

 Later
 -----